kaeppen/YoghurtBank/README.md

 --------------------------------------------------------------------------------------------

-New repo, see old: https://github.com/kaeppen/YoghurtBank1.0 for history
+A large part of the development was done in this repository: https://github.com/kaeppen/YoghurtBank1.0 for history

 --------------------------------------------------------------------------------------------

-This repository has provided inspiration for the project: https://github.com/ondfisk/BDSA2021
+Parts of this repository has provided inspiration for the project: https://github.com/ondfisk/BDSA2021

 --------------------------------------------------------------------------------------------